 The Massachusetts Department of Conservation & Recreation (DCR) selected Weston & Sampson to develop major improvements to Draw Seven Park in Somerville.
-Our interdisciplinary team is currently providing urban design/landscape architecture, sustainability/resiliency, geotechnical engineering, structural engineering, waterfront engineering, utility infrastructure, environmental permitting, architecture, facilities planning, public participation, and cultural resource planning services to redesign and revitalize this waterfront space into a climate-resilient park.
+Our interdisciplinary team is currently providing urban design/landscape architecture, sustainability/resiliency, geotechnical engineering, structural engineering, waterfront engineering, utility infrastructure, environmental assessment/remediation, permitting, architecture, facilities planning, public participation, and cultural resource planning services to redevelop this high-visibility waterfront space into a climate resilient park.

 Key Project Features

 - redesign of a high-visibility signature waterfront park

 - ADA accessibility & multi-generational amenities